PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Difficulty:** Medium
 1. **Impact Definition:** Risky/Exploratory

-### Functionality to Allow External Links to be Used Within the Talawa Application
+### Mobile App: Functionality to Allow External Links to be Used Within the Talawa Application

 1. **Description:** Applications such as Telegram and Whatsapp allow users, for example, to watch YouTube videos within the application itself without needing to nagivating to an external site.
 This makes the application more accomodating for the users and provides a greater utility within the application itself.
 We need a similar functionality for the Talawa app.
 Inspiration of how this can be done can be taken from [this blog](https://abhinavsarkar.net/about/) where the owner of said blog uses a webhooks in the form of a Go library that gathers comments from Twitter, Reddit, GoodReads, etc. Adapt their methods of our purposes and develop a proof of concept for how this can be done using the YouTube example before generalising.
 1. **Expected Outcomes:**